Herbert Chorbajian, Chairman

 Paul DerOhannesian II

-Paul DerOhannesian II is a civil and criminal litigation attorney at the firm DerOhannesian and DerOhannesian in Albany, NY.
+Paul DerOhannesian II, J.D., is a civil and criminal litigation attorney at the firm DerOhannesian and DerOhannesian in Albany, NY.
 Prior to joining the firm, Mr. DerOhannesian was an assistant district attorney with the Albany County District Attorney's Office and for 22 years headed the D.A.'s Special Assault Unit.
 He is the author of a definitive two-volume text, Sexual Assault Trials, Fourth Edition.

 Michael Duteau, ’92